Lighthouse (band): Good Day and dissolution

 Good Day, also on Polydor, was released in mid-September 1974.
 As with the previous album, the lead vocals were divided between Skip Prokop and Ralph Cole, but Prokop switched to guitar full-time and the drummer was Billy King.
 The album went gold and produced a minor hit with the title track.
 It also contains "Wide-Eyed Lady", a song co-written by Bob McBride.

 At Thunder Sounds Recording Studios, the band began work on the next album, and had recorded several tracks when Prokop called it quits and left the band.
 The album was never completed.

 Janus/GRT released Best of Lighthouse in January 1975 to capitalize on their past success.
 The album went gold in Canada.

 Paul Hoffert recruited new members and Ralph Cole took the band out for another couple of tours with Doug Billard (formerly a member of Pepper Tree, Central Nervous System, and Five Sounds) as lead vocalist but in 1976 Lighthouse disbanded.
-Cole toured as Lighthouse once again from 1978-1980 with a nearly completely new lineup consisting of only one other previous Lighthouse member, Dale Hillary.
+Cole toured as Lighthouse once again from 1978 to 1980 with a nearly completely new lineup consisting of only one other previous Lighthouse member, Dale Hillary.